osgeo-oceania/foss4g-2025/src/documents/attend/adventures.md

 adventures and get lost in the tunnels or laze about on the lawn.
 There's usually Jazz on a Saturday afternoon.

-### Mount Wellington
+### Mount Wellington/kunanyi

 You can drive to the top and catch some fantastic views, but take a jumper as it's always cold.
 About halfway up is called the Springs, and there are a whole bunch of [short and long walks](https://tastrails.com/category/location/hobart-and-surrounding/wellington-park/) from here.
 There are tourist buses and bike hiring things, but you can just catch a ride with someone and explore too.
+Beware that clouds like to hug the top of the mountain from time to time, just look up when you are in the city and if the peak looks clear it's time to go!

 ### Salamanca Market

-If you're in Hobart on a Saturday, don't miss the [Salamanca Market](https://www.salamancamarket.com.au/).
+If you're in Hobart on a Saturday morning, don't miss the [Salamanca Market](https://www.salamancamarket.com.au/).
 This vibrant market features local produce, crafts, and food stalls.
 It's a great place to experience Tasmanian culture and pick up unique souvenirs.